GSA/digitalgov.gov/content/posts/2016-05-02-redesigning-we-the-people.md

 url: /2016/05/02/redesigning-we-the-people/
 date: 2016-05-02 11:32:09 -0400
 title: Redesigning We the People
-summary: 'Summary:&nbsp;Improving the way you engage with the White House through our online petitions platform In July 2015,&nbsp;we announced a big change&nbsp;in the way we would answer petitions on&nbsp;We the People.
+summary: 'Summary: Improving the way you engage with the White House through our online petitions platform In July 2015, we announced a big change in the way we would answer petitions on We the People.
 We committed to responding to you within a 60-day timeframe, whenever possible.
 We assembled a team of people dedicated to getting your policy questions and'
 authors:
   - jason-goldman
 categories: